LilSpazJoekp/explain-yourself/README.md

 #### Approval Settings

-- **Approve With Comment Score**: If enabled, allows the post to be approved if the comment score is goes above the specified threshold.
+- **Approve With Comment Score**: If enabled, allows the post to be approved if the comment score goes above the specified threshold.
 - **Comment Approval Score**: Comment score at which the post is approved.
 Must be higher than 1 otherwise the post will be approved immediately.
 Ignored if 'Approve With Comment Score' is disabled.